 Back to Contents

-The Tamworth Regional Astronomy Club Inc runs the Astronomy and Science Centre, open to the general public on Saturdays from 10 am to 2 pm to view the range of scientific displays, equipment and large telescopes.
+The Tamworth Regional Astronomy Club Inc runs the Tamworth Regional Astronomy and Science Centre, open to the general public (see website for days and times) to view the range of scientific displays, minerals & mega-fauna, planetarium, 34 inch Hewitt Camera and other large telescopes.
 It is adjacent to the Botanical Gardens, Piper St, Tamworth.

 Web: www.tamworthastronomy.com.au